LinbuduLab/esbuild-plugins/docs/nx/esbuild.md

 }
 ```

-Most of `ESBuild.BuildOptions` are supported in schema options, but it's recommended to use extend config file for programmatic configuration.
+- By default, we use `outputPath` inside project dir instead of hoist to workspace root.
+You can change this behavior by modifying the `outputPath` field.

-In initial generated application, there'll be a `nx-esbuild.ts` file exist in project root:
+Most of `ESBuild.BuildOptions` are supported in schema options, but it's recommended to use extend config file for programmatic configuration, so in initial generated application, there'll be a `nx-esbuild.ts` config file exist in project root:

 ```typescript
 import { NXESBuildConfigExport } from 'nx-plugin-esbuild';